funmia/get-into-coding/README.md

 - [Udacity](https://eu.udacity.com/)

   Udacity has a large variety of free and paid Courses and degree in different fields like web development, data science,       Machine learning e.t.c.
-Most of the courses have a 7 day trial period so you can decide if you like before you subscribe.
+Most of the courses have a 7 day trial period so you can decide if you it like before you subscribe.

 - [Treehouse](https://teamtreehouse.com/tracks)

   Paid Video Courses and Tech-degree in different programming languages.
-Most of the courses have a 7 day trial period so you   can decide if you like before you subscribe.
+Most of the courses have a 7 day trial period so you   can decide if you like it before you subscribe.

 - [Free Code Camp](https://www.freecodecamp.org/)